dokolyski/AdvertisingTimeManagementSystem/README.md

 # AdvertisingTimeManagementSystem
 Advertising time management system.
-C++ window application made using simple own library created for such things (based on SFML2)
+The lion's share of the project is own, window-based library, which is based on SFML2.

-This was my college project for Object-Oriented Programming.
+College project at Object-Oriented Programming.
 EXE file in Debug,
 Source in ConsoleApplication1.